looker-open-source/components/internal_docs/getting_started.md

 # Getting Started With Lens

 Lens provides a collection of UX guidelines, UI components and usable assets as an internal central resource for both designers & developers at Looker.
-This guide will help provide a step by step process on how to work with Lens Assets.
+This guide will help provide a step by step process on how to work with Lens assets.

 #### Contents
 - [How to Use Lens](#hot-to-use-lens)